 “The bottom line is that babies and toddlers need constant supervision,” she says.
 “Accidents happen when everyone is watching the baby and no one is watching the baby, all at the same time.”

-Puyallup dad Brian Mark has camped with his kids — Lola, age 4, and Aksel, age 2 — since they were babies.
+Puyallup dad Brian Mark has camped with his two kids since they were babies.
 “Walk them around as much as possible,” he says.
 “Take kids to look for firewood, and let toddlers collect smooth rocks or bundles of sticks.”

 The good news: Kids younger than age 2 don’t need much stimulation to stay happy.
 Most will be thrilled to simply wander the campground (with mom or dad close at hand), admiring the scenery and making friends with other campers.
 Comb local beaches, visit landmarks and don’t be afraid to drive to the nearest town for a meal or a cup of hot cocoa or coffee — a camping trip with a baby is not the time to really rough it, notes Terry.
 More adventurous families can check in with the ranger’s station for a map of local hiking trails.